Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 *   The Culture series, by Iain M Banks
 *   A Place of Greater Safety, by Hilary Mantel
 *   So Good They Can't Ignore You, by Cal Newport
-*   84, Charing Cross Road, by Helene Hanff
 *   Black Box Thinking, by Matthew Syed
-*   Impro, by Keith Johnstone

 # Read some of and then put down